Vonr/vonr.github.io/articles/why-rust.md

 reasons I have discussed are the primary reasons why I continue to choose Rust for many of my projects.

-With all that said, I believe it is worth nothing that Rust is neither a perfect langauge nor a language that should be used for everything.
+With all that said, I believe it is worth nothing that Rust is neither a perfect language nor a language that should be used for everything.

-In fact, I considered writing this website in Rust for fun, but decided against it in the end as I would be losing out on the fantastic Javascript ecosystem which could help me push out this website faster.
+In fact, I considered writing this website in Rust for fun, but decided against it in the end as I would be losing out on the fantastic JavaScript ecosystem which could help me push out this website faster.

-I believe that Rust deserves a spot on your toolbelt, so that you can easily harness it's powers when it fits the project.
+I believe that Rust deserves a spot on your tool-belt, so that you can easily harness it's powers when it fits the project.
 I personally make a lot of command-line utilities, which I believe Rust to be an excellent choice for.